Walt Disney Classics

 Walt Disney Classics (also known as The Classics from Walt Disney Home Video and Disney's Black Diamond edition) was a video line launched by WDTNT to release Disney animated features on home video.
 The first title in the "Classics" line was Robin Hood which was released towards the end of 1984.
 This was followed by 19 other titles until early 1994, with The Fox and the Hound.
-Disney followed up on the "Classics" series by porting over the released titles (except Pinocchio, Fantasia, The Fox and the Hound, The Great Mouse Detective, The Rescuers Down Under, Beauty and the Beast, Aladdin, and The Lion King) to the "Masterpiece Collection" line, while continuing to use the "Classics" moniker in countries outside North America until 2007.
+Disney followed up on the "Classics" series by porting over the released titles (except Pinocchio, Fantasia, The Fox and the Hound, The Great Mouse Detective, The Rescuers Down Under, Beauty and the Beast, and Aladdin) to the "Masterpiece Collection" line, while continuing to use the "Classics" moniker in countries outside North America until 2007.
 Starting in the 2010s these videocassettes also dubbed "Black Diamond" became highly sought-after due to a public misconception about their rarity and actual value.

 Background

 In 1980, Disney established its own video distribution operation as part of Walt Disney Telecommunications and Non-Theatrical Company (WDTNT) with Jim Jimirro as its first president.
 Home video was not considered to be a major market by Disney at the time.
 WDTNT Co. also handled marketing of other miscellaneous ancillary items such as short 8 mm films for home movies.
 Disney's first releases on videotape were 13 titles that were licensed for rental to Fotomat on March 4, 1980.
 This first group of titles on VHS marketed under the Walt Disney Home Video brand included 10 live action movies and 3 compilations of short cartoons: Pete's Dragon, The Black Hole, The Love Bug, Escape to Witch Mountain, Davy Crockett, King of the Wild Frontier, 20,000 Leagues Under the Sea, Bedknobs and Broomsticks, The North Avenue Irregulars, The Apple Dumpling Gang, Hot Lead and Cold Feet, On Vacation with Mickey Mouse and Friends, Kids is Kids starring Donald Duck, Adventures of Chip 'n' Dale.
 Numerous other titles and re-releases were released at later dates throughout the early 1980s.
 These all came in a white clam-shell case which gave a distinctive appearance.